alexandrainst/danlp/README.md

 ```
 git clone https://github.com/alexandrainst/danlp.git
 cd danlp
+# minimum installation
 pip install .
+# or install all the packages
+pip install .[all]
 ```

 To install the dependencies used in the package with the tested versions: